bl4ckscor3/IC-Plugins/README.md

 # IC-Plugins
-This repository contains all plugins I made for the Minecraft Server IgneousCraft
+This repository contains all plugins I made for a Minecraft Server (incomplete because I'm no longer part of the team)